LAURYMEOW/Portfolio/README.md

-# Portfolio
+Portfolio

-Laura Gonzalez
+In this project I had created my portfiolio.

-To do this portfolio I used HTML tool.
+I had used Java Script, HTML and CSS.